browserslist/browserslist-example/README.md

   },
 ```

-Now plugin will replace `@import-normalize;` in our CSS files
+Now plugin will replace `@import-normalize;` to CSS which normalize
-to rules, which normalize Edge 16 styles.
-You can check them
+Edge 16 styles.
+You can check output in [`dist/app.css`].
-in [`dist/app.css`].

-Note that inserted rules are smaller than standard Normalize.css,
+Note that inserted CSS is smaller than standard Normalize.css.
-because `postcss-normalize` added rules necessary only for Edge 16.
+`postcss-normalize` added rules necessary only for Edge 16.

 [`postcss-normalize`]: https://github.com/jonathantneal/postcss-normalize
 [`dist/app.css`]:      ./dist/app.css